fernandoem88/rcc-loader/README.md

 }
 ```

-## component property class (element a modifier)
+## component property class

-it should start with the component root name followed by double dashes.
-Each _component property_ should be written in **kebab-case** (eg: .Component--prop-one--prop-two)
+this is the element modifier. it should start with the component root name followed by double dashes.
+Each _component property_ can be written in **kebab-case** (eg: .Component--prop-one).
+however, its output will be in **camelCase**

 ```scss
 .Wrapper {